Campsite Assessment Program

 Our current assessment program

-Following the restructure of the business over the last couple of years, it’s now time to re-introduce our assessment programme.
+Following the restructure of the business over the last couple of years, We re-introduced our assessment programme in 2018.

-The plan for assessments in the short term (2019 & 2020 seasons) is for assessments to be on an ‘approval in advance’ basis.
+Requests made by assessors to visit a site are made on an ‘approval in advance’ basis.
 We can’t pay mileage or arrange and supply ferry crossings, but if you’re already planning a trip, then it could be a good opportunity for a bit of extra spending money.

-This decision to approve or reject the request will be based on whether we have a commercial agreement with the site already (in the form of a commission or an advertisement), if it’s in an area where we are particularly interested in developing the listings, if someone is already planning on going there (either another assessor, a member of the rallies team or one of the Club contractors) and how much assessment budget we have remaining.
+This decision to approve or reject the request will be based on whether we have a commercial agreement with the site already (in the form of a commission or an advertisement), if it’s in an area where we are particularly interested in developing the listings, if someone is already planning on going there (either another assessor, a member of the rallies team or one of the Club contractors) and how much assessment budget we have remaining for the current year.

 For new assessments, our current 'report sheet' can be found on the 'downloads' tab.
 This form is usually given to campsites when they are submitting their initial information.
 This format works well for us as we can simply upload the information you gather straight into the website.
 The form includes example information which gives you a good starting point when completing your review and assessment.
 This text should be original, and not copied from another website. - We can pay you £20 for a completed new site assessment.

-For updates to existing reviews, the approach John Corrall has been taking, is to print off the site report from the website ahead of his visit.
-He has then been marking these up in red where a change needs to be made and sending them back to me here in the office via email or post.
-A print off of the full 'report sheet' works well alongside this as a reminder to ensure you're not missing out on any additional information which could be collected - We can pay you £10 for a completed interim/update assessment.
+For updates to existing reviews, the approach other assessors have been taking, is to print off the site report from the website ahead of their visit.
+They have then been marking these up in red where a change needs to be made and sending them back to me here in the office via email or post.
+A print off of the full 'report sheet' works well alongside this as a reminder to ensure you're not missing out on any additional information which could be collected - We can pay you £10 for a completed interim/updated assessment.

 Poolsbrook listing.
 Photos need to include one of the pitches, one of the reception building and one of the surrounding area.
 Additional photos of facilities such as play areas or pools are always welcome.
 Photographs should be clearly re-named with the Alan Rogers number before submission.
 We appreciate you may not be the next David Bailey, but we can work wonders with photoshop (see the example.)
 Photographs which contain clearly identifiable people must be accompanied by an 'appearance release form' which can be found on the 'downloads' tab. - We can pay you £10 for 5 published campsite photographs.